Ordering

 Firefighters and forestry users will typically use up to 50% diesel fuel in order to slow the burn while also increasing the flame temperature.
 It's a bit more oily and clings to things better.

-Most of the above answers relating to the Pulsefire® LRT also apply to the UBF.
+Most of the FAQ answers relating to the Pulsefire® LRT also apply to the UBF.

-Not that we’re aware.
+Not that we're aware.
 We tested extensively with a SCAR chambered in .308, a firearm configuration known for being harsh on attached devices, and experienced no failure.
-We’ve seen it attached to a .50 BMG and operate without issue.
+We've seen customers attach it to a .50 BMG, shotgun, etc. and operate without issue.

 Not that we're aware.
 We've had it attached to numerous short barreled firearms without issue, and so have our customers.
 We have a shield above the unit that helps deflect the blast.